adelasantosd/normtrace-disability-rights/normative-analysis-protocol.md

 At the end of this stage, the analysis should be able to state clearly:

 - what kind of domestic legal instrument is being analysed;
+- at what level of government it operates;
 - who is responsible for implementation;
-- whether the institutional design is coherent;
+- whether the competence structure is coherent;
 - and whether the rights recognised are structurally enforceable or primarily declaratory.

 ---